Kwensiu/GitTop/DOCUMENTATION.md

     /// **Silent**: The notification appears in the list but **does not** trigger a desktop notification or sound.
 Use this for low-priority items you want to see eventually but don't need immediate interruption for.
     Silent,

-    /// **Hide**: The notification is completely hidden from the list.
+    /// **Suppress**: The notification is completely hidden from the list.
 It is effectively "auto-archived" or suppressed from the user's view in GitTop.
-    Hide,
+    Suppress,

-    /// **Priority**: The notification is prominently highlighted (e.g., distinct color/icon) and always triggers a desktop notification, overriding any "Silent" or "Hide" rules that might otherwise apply.
+    /// **Priority**: The notification is prominently highlighted (e.g., distinct color/icon) and always triggers a desktop notification, overriding any "Silent" or "Suppress" rules that might otherwise apply.
     Priority,
 }
 ```